 Carbonic Heat Corporation v.
 Carbonic Heat Products, LLC, filed on 4/21/15 in King County Superior Court, Washington State.
 Carbonic Heat Corporation (CHC) sued Carbonic Heat Products, LLC (CHP) alleging breach of contract and fraud.
 Representing CHP, Jed filed counterclaims alleging breach of contract and negligent misrepresentation.
 This complex case was litigated through discovery and settled before trial with the parties dismissing claims with prejudice.
 No money was paid.

 Jeff and Lori Main v.
 Tensar International Corporation and Sander: Jeff suffered a serious brain injury in an April 2011 car crash.
 Sander was driving for his employer Tensar at the time of the accident so Tensar was a vicariously liable defendant.
 It took five years to get this to the jury, as a result of four continuances of the trial date, but finally, after 10 days in trial, the jury returned a unanimous verdict for the Mains in the amount of $900,000.
 The jury award primarily addressed Jeff’s pain and suffering, the permanency of his injuries, and Lori’s loss of consortium.
+The case is on appeal, set to be argued in May 2018.

 Christian Racich v.
 Sean Copeland and Heather Shade (Juneau, Alaska Superior Court---2015).
 Prosecuted personal injury action for serious head injuries sustained in a roll over off-road vehicle accident.
 Settled for policy limits.

 Maytown Sand and Gravel and the Port of Tacoma v.
 Thurston County (Lewis County Superior Court---Jury Trial 2014).
 Representing Maytown Sand and Gravel, successfully prosecuted to verdict claims against a public entity for tortious interference with a contract and business expectancy, negligence, negligent misrepresentation, and violations of Maytown’s Section 1983 Constitutional due process rights.
 After a five week trial the jury returned a $4 million verdict for Maytown and $8 million for the Port of Tacoma.
 The case is on appeal.
+The Court of Appeals unanimously affirmed the verdict.
+Oral argument was presented to the Washington State Supreme Court in January 2018 and the parties are awaiting a final decision.

 Tierra Pointe Apartment Associates, LLC and American Home Builders, Inc. v.
 Certain Interested Underwriters at Lloyds of London (King County Superior Court---2011).
 Prosecuted breach of contract, bad faith and punitive damage (Calif. law applied) claims against Underwriters for damages sustained as a result of deliberate loss adjustment delay and underpayment.
 Among other things, Underwriters narrowly construed in their favor a Delayed Opening Endorsement in the Course of Construction coverage to justify their actions.
 On the actual eve of trial the case settled on very favorable terms for a confidential seven figure amount.